tc39/notes/es7/2017-01/jan-25.md

     1.When we adopted modules in the first place we had a big conversation about having an introductory sigil.
 We decided that no, we shouldn't.
 We are revisiting past decisions.
     2. If we have 10,000 line program, having an import or export at line 3042 shouldn't change what it is, it should be obvious at the top.

-JL: I just want to say, from my experience with our internal migrations from different module systems, there is a LOT of confusion when you have to start loading module code in a different way.
+JLZ: I just want to say, from my experience with our internal migrations from different module systems, there is a LOT of confusion when you have to start loading module code in a different way.
 If you accidentally load a module as a script and it just works, it's going to be a big user issue, more than oh, i'm ediing this module.

 BF: are you against changing the grammar?

-JL: no
+JLZ: no

 AWB: For a ecma262 perspective, it's a false dichotmomy to say we have scripts and modules.
 It's higher than that.
 We have ESScripts, ESModules and CJS modules.
 Those are all source files that have distinct syntax and semantics